TimingJL/rails-blog/README.md

 So far, Mackenzie's tutorial video is finished.
 But he forgot to implement the `LogOut` button and `LogIn` button.
-So next we're going to do is to do this.
+So next we're going to do is to implement these buttons.

-### LogIn, LogOut and Sign up
+### LogIn, LogOut and SignUp

 Under `app/views/layouts/application.html.erb`
 ```html